mosharaf/cse585/README.md

 You must meet the following milestones (unless otherwise specified in future announcements) to ensure a high-quality project at the end of the semester:

-* Form a group of 2-3 members and [declare your group's membership and paper preferences](TBA) by **January 23**.
+* Form a group of 2-3 members and [declare your group's membership and paper preferences](TBA) by **September 5**.
 After this date, we will form groups from the remaining students.
-* Turn in a 2-page draft proposal (including references) by **February 9**.
+* Turn in a 2-page draft proposal (including references) by **September 19**.
 Remember to include the names and Michigan email addresses of the group members.
-* Each group must present mid-semester progress during class hours on **March 12 and March 14**.
+* Each group must present mid-semester progress during class hours on **October 22 and October 24**.
 * Each group must turn in an 8-page final report and your code via email **on or before 6:00PM EST on December 16.** The report must be submitted as a PDF file, with formatting similar to that of the papers you've read in the class.
 The self-contained (i.e., include ALL dependencies) code must be submitted as a zip file.
 Each zip file containing the code must include a README file with a step-by-step guide on how to compile and run the provided code.
 * You can find how to access GPU resources [here](./Resources/Starting%20with%20Cloudlab).